jalapic/engsoccerdata/README.md

   The modern Accrington Stanley are 'Accrington' to distinguish from original Accrington Stanley and earlier Accrington FC

-Important Note:

-I cannot 100% guarantee the accuracy of every result.
-I have checked very thouroughly for mistakes etc., but as this dataset was collected from multiple sources, there is a chance for the odd error.  -  If you find an error, let me know and I will fix asap.

-Note on Sep 28th 2014, I have completed more checks and fixed some errors.
-Note on Nov 26th 2014, I have completed more checks and fixed some errors and added dates for every fixture.

 ## What does facup.csv contain?

 This was a pain to put together.
-It contains every single FA Cup tie (whether played or not) from the first inception of the competition in 1871 to the 2013/14 season.
+It contains every single FA Cup tie (whether played or not) from the first inception of the competition in 1871 to the 2015/16 season.
 It does not contain pre-qualifying rounds (yet).
 It is best to describe each variable name in turn to give more information:

 - date         - date of match/tie
 - Season       - season (e.g. 1872 refers to 1872/73 season)